OctavianGheorghiu/-Proiect-1053-Gheorghiu_Octavian---Faza-3-/README.md

 ## How to use the app.

-After creating the .exe file the app can be run with the option of specifying the source files.
+After creating the .exe file the app can be run in the CMD with the option of specifying the source files.

 ### Run Command example: